From the Office to the Pool: An Adult Swim Story

-All over the world, in 108 communities across 14 countries, Aqua-Tots Swim Schools instructors welcome children into the 90° pool to teach them everything they need to know for a lifetime of water safety.
-On occasion, adults inquire about lessons for themselves, curious whether they can still develop the swimming skills they need.
+All over the world, in 108 communities across 14 countries, Aqua-Tots Swim Schools instructors welcome children into the 90° pool to teach them everything they need to know for themselves, curious whether they can still develop the swimming skills they need.
 And sometimes…just sometimes…those adults work for Aqua-Tots Swim Schools Franchise Headquarters.

 This is one such story…or two.